nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 installations by several hours, so you can omit this step with the ``--skip-migration-test`` option, like this example on CentOS::

  $ sudo -u apache php occ upgrade --skip-migration-test

-When the upgrade is successful you will be returned to the login screen.

 Setting Strong Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-After upgrading, verify that your ownCloud directory permissions are set according to :ref:`strong-perms-label`.
+After upgrading, verify that your ownCloud directory permissions are set according to :ref:`strong_perms_label`.

 If the upgrade fails, then you must try a manual upgrade.